arrow_icon

 Conclusion

-The key thing to remember is: always brush and floss your teeth.
+The key thing to remember is: to always brush and floss your teeth with proper care and visit the dentist regularly.
 Good oral hygiene can go a long way in keeping your dental crown intact.
 If you have any issues with your new crown, seek help from your dentist.
-You may wish to contact Dental Designs at +65 6221 8284 for any dental issues or visit our website for more information.

 References